AmpliFire004/rdpmanager/README.md

 RdpManager is a simple RDP connection manager for Windows built with WinForms (.NET).

 It provides a lightweight UI to store and launch Remote Desktop (RDP) connections, including a Quick Connect workflow for fast one-off connections.
+## NOTE!!
+I`ve been using AI to code this, mostly for fun.

 ## Key features